spacetelescope/terraform-deploy/README.md

 terraform apply
 ```

-Terraform will prompt you for a region here.
+Terraform will prompt you for an `awscli` profile and a region here.
+The profile you want to use if probably `default`.
 IAM resources are global, so you can put in whatever region you want to create the rest of the resources in.

 You will then have to configure `terraform-bot`'s credentials in the AWS Console.
 Go and generate access keys for the user, then put them into your command line with